Running with Scissors (company): 1996-1998: Running with Scissors and Postal

-Postal 2 and other projects
+1998-2006: Postal 2 and other projects

+Mike Jaret-Schachter (pictured in 2016) joined the company in 2001 and now acts as vice president.

-With Postal released, RWS conceived Flesh and Wire, an original three-dimensional sci-fi-themed game in which the player controls a blob-shaped character; Desi described the game as unintentionally funny.
+After Postal, Running with Scissors incorporated as RWS, Inc., a separate legal entity from RSP.
+The studio's next project became Flesh & Wire, an original three-dimensional sci-fi-themed game in which the player controls a blob-shaped character; Desi described the game as unintentionally funny.
 However, the game was canceled by Ripcord in 1999 alongside two unannounced games, and RWS turned to focus only on Postal.
 Consequently, RWS soon picked up development on Postal 2, a sequel to Postal.
 The company attempted to make its humor more evident than it was in the original game so it would reach a wider audience.
 When brainstorming ideas for the game, the team considered Gary Coleman, a former child actor known for his role in the show Diff'rent Strokes, as a good fit for the game's theme.
 Desi called up Coleman, who agreed to his inclusion and performed himself in the game.
 Postal 2 was released in April 2003 through publisher Whiptail Interactive.
 Postal 2 was shortly banned in 13 countries; New Zealand banned it in 2004 and Australia in 2005.
 Desi later struck a deal with the company Softwrap to have the game distributed online, which bypassed the bans.
 Due to the popularity of Postal 2, Whiptail released Postal: Classic and Uncut, containing the original Postal and Special Delivery, as well as a demo version of Postal 2, in August that year.
 This was followed by Share the Pain, a version of Postal 2 that introduced online multiplayer to the game.
 In Europe, this version was published by Greek company Hell-Tech.
 A separate expansion, Apocalypse Weekend, was released in 2005.
 The Postal Fudge Pack—a compilation containing the original Postal, Share the Pain, Apocalypse Weekend, the fan-made total conversion Eternal Damnation, and the fan-made mod A Week in Paradise—was released in November 2006.
 A similar compilation, Postal: 10th Anniversary Collector's Edition, was released the following year.
+Riedel left RWS in 2004, pivoting to engineering.

+2006-2012: Postal film and Postal III

 During Postal 2s development, RWS got in contact with Uwe Boll, a director of video game-based films like House of the Dead, Alone in the Dark, and BloodRayne.
 Although Boll's films were usually received poorly, Desi believed that Boll's independent and anti-establishment attitude was a good fit for the Postal series.
 The resulting film was shot in the Vancouver area, with Desi playing himself as well as Krotchy, an anthropomorphic scrotum from the Postal universe.
-The film faced several issues, such as overlength and poor editing and marketing efforts.
+The film faced several issues, such as overlength and poor editing and marketing efforts, before premiering in 2007.